the-nurk/hof/docs/content/getting-started/code-generation.md

-## What are Generators and Modules
+## Generators and Modules

-Generators are configurations for the `hof gen` flag, typically defined in CUE modules or Git repositories.
+Hof Generators are CUE code that define a `hof gen` command, defined in CUE modules and shared with Git repositories.

-To turn your ad-hoc `hof gen ... -T ...` commands into a generator, add `--as-module <module name>` to the end of your current flag.
+Turn any ad-hoc `hof gen ... -T ...` args and flags into a generator by adding `--as-module <module name>` to the end.
+This will generate the equivalent CUE code version for the command.
+You can now run `hof gen

-{{<codeInner title="> terminal">}}
+{{<codeInner title="> terminal" lang="shell">}}
+# turn command into foo module
 $ hof gen ... --as-module github.com/username/foo

+# run generator without remembering flags
+$ hof gen [-G <name>]
 {{</codeInner>}}

 Several files are generated, including a CUE file that houses your generator and additional files for configuring a CUE module.

 {{<codePane file="code/getting-started/code-generation/adhoc-mod-snippet.html" title="generator.cue snippet">}}

-The next page will provide an overview of modules in general, and the [first-example](/first-example/) offers detailed instructions for creating a generator from scratch.
+The next page will cover modules in general and the [the-walkthrough](/the-walkthrough/) is a walkthrough on creating a full-stack application generator from scratch.